nechamaTova/Mr-Bean/README.md

 Integrated Error Handling by middleware, through logging first to file.

-Scalability - The functions are asynchronous throughout the entire project (using async await), conductive to maintaining scalability.
+Scalability - Async/await programming patterns have been utilized throughout the project to improve performance and responsiveness.
+Asynchronous operations are employed wherever appropriate to avoid blocking threads and improve the overall system throughput.

 The project uses Swagger.